SolardiaX/AWS-Serverless-VideoConverter/README.md

 ## About

-AWS Serverless VideoConverter is an open to use serverless solution that can convert video in S3 with MediaConvert.
-The convert job can be executed manual by message from SQS or the S3 event notification.
-All tasks are stored in DynamoDB and task status will be updated with MediaConvert CloudWatch event.
+AWS Serverless VideoConverter is an open to use solution that can convert video in S3 with MediaConvert.
+The converter job can be executed manually by queue from SQS or S3 event notification.
+All tasks are stored in DynamoDB and status will be auto updated with MediaConvert CloudWatch event.